AutoSponge/text-as-images/look-alike-replacement-symbols.md

 As the [powermapper tests](https://www.powermapper.com/tests/screen-readers/content/look-alike-unicode-chars/) show, assistive technology makes no assumptions about look-alikes.
 Instead, look-alike replacements cause serious readability problems for screen reader users.

 Often, in user-generated content, look-alike characters are chosen for a different reason--to stand out.
-Especially common on social media sites where users lack knowledge of HTML or control of font choice, combinations like the following seem common:
+Especially on social media sites where users lack knowledge of HTML or control of font choice, combinations like the following seem common:

 - 𝕋𝕖𝕩𝕥
 - ꓕǝxʇ